Cornell University Library Grants Program for Digital Collections

 How to Apply

 The grants cycle is now closed.
-Please check back in the fall, or email dcaps@cornell.edu to learn more about the next grants cycle.
+Email dcaps@cornell.edu to learn more about the next grants cycle.

 After receiving an email expressing interest, DCAPS staff will contact and assist applicants with the full proposal application process — including copyright issues, budgets, and technology options.